sjitech/proxy-login-automator/README.md

 ```
 -is_remote_https true
 ```
-in addition, to ignore error when verificate HTTPS server certificate, you can specify
+in addition, to ignore error when verify HTTPS server certificate, you can specify
 ```
 -ignore_https_cert true
 ```